dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/types.rst

 Any input schema is define by a decorated function with a single argument.
 The argument is the format the input schema takes.
 In this case it is a `Selector`.
 Selectors are used when you want to be able present several different options to the user but force them to select one.
-In this case, for example, it would not make much sense to allow them to say that a single input should be source from a csv and a parquet file: They must choose.
+In this case, for example, it would not make much sense to allow them to say that a single input should be sourced from a csv and a parquet file: They must choose.
 (In other type systems this might be called an "input union.")

 Note our selector provides three keys: `csv`, `parquet`, and `table`.
 Each of these in turn has their own subfield selections.
-You'll note that these are `Dict` require the user to provide all required fields, rather than only one.
+You'll note that these are `Dict` requiring the user to provide all required fields, rather than only one.

 The remaining step here is that the user must provide code that takes those validated configurated